perforce/helix-authentication-service/docs/Administrator-Guide-v2020.1-beta.1.md

 #### SAML 2.0

-1. Visit the Microsoft Azure portal.
+1. Visit the Microsoft Azure portal and select Azure Active Directory.
-1. Register a new application under Azure Active Directory.
+1. Under **App registrations**, register a new application.
 1. You can use a single app registration for both OIDC and SAML.
 1. Enter the auth service URL as the redirect URL.
 1. Copy the _Application (client) ID_ to the `SAML_SP_ENTITY_ID` environment variable.